repos-cl/CS-206-Parallelism-and-Concurrency-2022/README.md

 - [slides](slides) contains the slides presented in class.
 - [labs](labs) contains markdown documents for the labs.

-We will use GitLab's issue tracker as a discussion forum.
-Feel free to [open an issue](https://gitlab.epfl.ch/lamp/cs206/issues) if you have any comments or questions.
+We will use [piazza.com/epfl.ch/spring2022/cs206](Piazza) as discussion forum.
+Feel free to open a thread if you have any comments or questions.

 # First-week tasks